-Historically, the Park County 911/ Dispatch Center was under the supervision of the Livingston Police Department since its creation.
-For a short while, the dispatch center was its own autonomous entity under the direct supervision of the City Manager.
-In 2018, after a citywide restructuring, Dispatch was once again placed under the supervision of the Livingston Police Department's Chief of Police with a Technical Advisor position created to handle the technical aspects and equipment needs of the center.
-The Dispatch is budgeted for nine (9) positions, which include the Technical Advisor who also works the dispatch console part time, three (3) supervisors and five (5) communications officers.
+Historically, the Livingston - 911/ Communications Center was under the supervision of the Livingston Police Department since its creation.
+For a short while, the Communication Center was its own autonomous entity under the direct supervision of the City Manager.
+In 2018, after a citywide restructuring, the Communication Center was once again placed under the supervision of the Livingston Police Department's Chief of Police with a Technical Advisor position created to handle the technical aspects and equipment needs of the center.
+The Communication Center is budgeted for nine (9) positions, which include the Technical Advisor who also works the dispatch console part time, three (3) supervisors and five (5) communications officers.

-The 911/ Dispatch Center is the primary dispatching center for the entire county, which includes the Livingston Police Department, Park County Sheriff's Office, Livingston Fire and Rescue, Rural Fire #1, Wilsall Rural Fire, Clyde Park Rural Fire, Clyde Park City Fire and EMS, Paradise Valley Fire and EMS and Fish and Game.
+The 911/ Communications Center is the primary dispatching center for the entire county, which includes the Livingston Police Department, Park County Sheriff's Office, Livingston Fire and Rescue, Rural Fire #1, Wilsall Rural Fire, Clyde Park Rural Fire, Clyde Park City Fire and EMS, Paradise Valley Fire and EMS and Fish and Game.
 As well as assisting with the Montana Highway Patrol and Montana Department of Transportation

-2020 Budgeted Positions 2020 Staffed Positions
+2021 Budgeted Positions 2021 Staffed Positions

-Chief of Police 1

 Technical Advisor 1

 Communication Supervisor 3

-Communications Officer 5
+Communications Officer 4